Last updated on October 10, 2024

 Dry Socket

-A dry socket (alveolar osteitis) occurs when the blood clot for healing becomes dislodged or doesn’t form.
+A dry socket occurs when the blood clot for healing doesn’t form or becomes dislodged.
 This leaves the bone and nerve endings unprotected and exposed to air, food, and liquids.
 Dry socket delays the healing process and can be very painful if left untreated.

-Nowadays, dressings such as Alveogyl are designed to stay in and dissolve over several days by themselves, and there is no need for a second visit.
+Nowadays, dressings such as Alveogyl are designed to stay in and dissolve over several days by themselves, which means no need for a second visit.
 Alveogyl is made with natural fibers, some of which may be left behind in the socket.
 If this happens, don’t worry – they will be dissolved away by white blood cells.
 If the dressing falls out, there’s usually no need to go back unless the pain returns.
+If that happens, you’ll be given a new dressing.

 Other types of dressings may need to be changed every day or two.
 Ask your dentist what they are using and whether you need to come back.